Churros are a favourite sweet Mexican dish

 I discovered Fajitas on a holiday in Cancun.
 We had spent a busy morning by the pool and decided to try the pool-side restaurant in our hotel, The Fiesta Americana.
 I was determined to try many Mexican foods on this trip and on this occasion I wasn’t disappointed.
 Fajitas are made up of stripped grilled meat with peppers and onion served in a flour or corn tortilla.
 I discovered you can use strips of chicken rather than meat and it tastes just as good.
 The meat is usually marinated in a spicy tomato and paprika mixture – well mine was – and this gave it such a nice spicy taste.
 Mine was served with salad so I added some salad while folding my tortilla around the goodness inside.
 I discovered these are also very easy to make while you are travelling.
 Fajitas are definitely one of my favourite Mexican dishes.

-Contributed by Sharyn @ Live Work Play Travel
+Contributed by Sharyn @ Discover Australia Now

 Are You Ready to Enjoy some Favourite Mexican Dishes?